jankampherbeek/EnigmaSuite/MyDocu/Enigma Astrology Research - Roadmap.md

 **General**:

-- Extend configuration with values for orb for midpoints, using different dials, with parameters for historical orbs, for using sect for Pars Fortunae and for rulerships.
+- Extend configuration with values for orb for midpoints and harmonics, using different dials, with parameters for historical orbs, for using sect for Pars Fortunae and for rulerships.
 - Automatic cleaning of old log files.
 - User defined selections for glyphs.